petersolopov/non-ergodic-coin-game/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

-## Acknowledgements
+## Inspired

-Inspired by the [work of Ole Peters](https://www.nature.com/articles/s41567-019-0732-0) on ergodicity economics and the mathematics of non-ergodic processes.
+- [Article of Ole Peters](https://www.nature.com/articles/s41567-019-0732-0) on ergodicity economics and the mathematics of non-ergodic processes.
+- Nassim Taleb who frequently discusses the concept of non-ergodicity in his books, particularly in "Skin in the Game"
+- Maxim Dorofeev who provides accessible explanations of such concepts in his popular science works.